-However, though you’re probably aware the iconic pass, some interesting facts have most likely slid under your radar.
-So, for this reason, we’ve joined forces with motorcycle clothing brand, Spada, to bring you five things you didn’t know about the Stelvio Pass.
+However, though you’re probably aware of the iconic pass, some interesting facts have most likely slid under your radar.
+So, for this reason, we’ve joined forces with motorcycle clothing brand, Spada, which has a textile suit called ‘the Stelvio’, to bring you five things you didn’t know about the Stelvio Pass.

 1. It’s designed by a man called Carlo Donegani

 The man responsible for this feat of engineering was Carlo Donegani, who designed and led the building of the pass.
-Construction began in 1820 and it took five years and over 2,000 builders to complete.
+Construction began in 1820 and it took over 2,000 workers five years to complete.
 Emperor Ferdinand was on hand at its opening and was so pleased that he later granted Donegani the title of ‘Nobleman of the Stelvio’.